ColorlibHQ/shapely-companion/readme.txt

 Tags: woocommerce, widgets, plugin, demo, companion, home page, one page, parallax, social, portfolio, projects Requires at least: 3.8
 Tested up to: 4.7
-Stable tag: 1.0.2
+Stable tag: 1.0.4
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Shapely Companion is a companion plugin for Shapely WordPress theme by Colorlib.com.
 == Description ==

 Shapely Companion is a companion for Shapely One Page WordPress theme by Colorlib.com.
-This plugin won't do anything for other free or premium WordPress themes and you need to download and install <a href="https://colorlib.com/wp/themes/Shapely/" target="_blank" rel="friend">Shapely</a>.
-If you are having problems with Shapely theme or its companion plugin the fastest way to receive help is via our theme <a href="https://colorlib.com/wp/forums" target="_blank" rel="friend">support forum</a>.
+This plugin won't do anything for other free or premium WordPress themes and you need to download and install <a href="https://colorlib.com/wp/themes/shapely/" target="_blank">Shapely</a>.
+If you are having problems with Shapely theme or its companion plugin the fastest way to receive help is via our theme <a href="https://colorlib.com/wp/forums" target="_blank">support forum</a>.

 This plugin will add necessary WordPress widgets and allow to import demo content which will help you to with website setup.

-While Shapely is a great one page WordPress theme it might not be for everyone therefore you might want to check other free <a href="https://colorlib.com/wp/themes/" target="_blank" rel="friend">WordPress themes</a> that are created by Colorlib.
+While Shapely is a great one page WordPress theme it might not be for everyone therefore you might want to check other free <a href="https://colorlib.com/wp/themes/" target="_blank">WordPress themes</a> that are created by Colorlib.

 = Plugin Options =